Popsshebang/ezpzPDG/README.md

 If more than 10 holes needed, either concatenate 2 files or use dxfPDG.
 dxfPDG reads the hole locations from a dxf drawing file.

+# dxfPDG